tmilev/calculator/examples/readme_template.md

 # Examples

-The calculator is a substitution engine and does not distinguish between "operators" and "regular functions", except for the different syntax with which these are entered.
-In the calculator, the expression "a+b" is equivalent to "add(a,b)".
+The calculator is a substitution engine and does not distinguish between "operators" and "regular functions" except for the different syntax with which these are entered.
+For example, the expressions "a+b" and "add(a,b)" are equivalent.

 Every operator/function in the calculator corresponds to one or more internal function, which we call handlers.
 For example, the function/operator "a+b" can be handled by more than 40 different handlers.

-Each handler can apply by substituting the expression "a+b" with a new one, or leave the expression intact.
-If multiple handlers are applicable, the one that is listed first in the list below is applied.
+Each handler either substitutes the expression "a+b" with a new one, or leaves it intact.
+If multiple handlers are applicable, the first applicable one is used.
+The order of the handlers is the same as the order in the documentation below.

-The calculator has built-in syntax for allowing the user to add their own substitution rules to the built-in handlers, as well as to turn off any of the built-in handlers.
+The users can dynamically add their own substitution rules to the built-in handlers.
+Users can also turn on and off any of the built-in handlers.

 ## Detecting "infinite" substutions.